exoplatform/exo-documentation/docs/Analytics.rst

 Click Analytics from the Application Center, to access the main analytics  dashboard.
 It contains four charts:

--  Distinct logins: represents the count of users who logged in the platform per day
+-  **Distinct logins**: represents the count of users who logged in the platform per day
 -  Users count: shows the users number (external and internal) in the platform per day
 -  Spaces count: shows the number of spaces in the platform per day
 -  Activities: represents a pie chart of the activities made on the platform by module